Avian malaria: Disease process and epidemiology

 Plasmodium relictum reproduces in red blood cells.
-If the parasite load is sufficiently high, the bird begins losing red blood cells, causing anemia (USDI and USGS 2005).
-Because red blood cells are critical for moving oxygen about the body, loss of these cells can lead to progressive weakness and, eventually, death (USDI and USGS 2005).
+If the parasite load is sufficiently high, the bird begins losing red blood cells, causing anemia.
+Because red blood cells are critical for moving oxygen about the body, loss of these cells can lead to progressive weakness and, eventually, death.
 Malaria mainly affects passerines (perching birds).
 In Hawaiʻi, this includes most of the native Hawaiian honeycreepers and the Hawaiian crow.
-Susceptibility to the disease varies between species, for example, the ʻiʻiwi is very susceptible to malaria while the ʻApapane less so (USDI and USGS 2005).
+Susceptibility to the disease varies between species, for example, the ʻiʻiwi is very susceptible to malaria while the ʻApapane less so.
 Native Hawaiʻian birds are more susceptible than introduced birds to the disease and exhibit a higher mortality rate (Van Riper et al. 1982; Atkinson et al. 1995).
-This has serious implications for native bird faunas (SPREP) with P. relictum being blamed for the range restriction and extinctions of a number of bird species in Hawaiʻi, primarily forest birds of low-land forests habitats where the mosquito vector is most common (Warner 1968; Van Riper 1991; USDI and USGS 2005).
+This has serious implications for native bird faunas (SPREP) with P. relictum being blamed for the range restriction and extinctions of a number of bird species in Hawaiʻi, primarily forest birds of low-land forests habitats where the mosquito vector is most common.

+Additionally, recent studies in California urban areas have shown that Plasmodium infections in birds like the Dark-eyed Junco are more influenced by rainfall than by urbanization itself, while infections by the more specialist Haemoproteus parasites significantly decrease in highly urbanized environments.

 The incidence of this disease has nearly tripled in the last 70 years.
 Notable among the species of birds most heavily affected were house sparrows, great tits, and Eurasian blackcaps.
 Prior to 1990, when global temperatures were cooler than now, less than 10 percent of house sparrows (Passer domesticus) were infected with malaria.
 In recent years, however, this figure has increased to nearly 30 percent.
 Likewise, since 1995, the percent of malaria-infected great tits has risen from 3 percent to 15 percent.
 In 1999, some 4 percent of blackcaps—a species once unaffected by avian malaria—were infected.
-For tawny owls in the UK, the incidence had risen from two or three percent to 60%.
+For tawny owls in the UK, the incidence had risen from 2–3% to 60%.
+Samples collected from wild birds in a tropical dry forest in Guatemala in 2021 revealed a 38% prevalence of avian malaria.

-Although new epidemics are expected to be driven by speciation events the real situation is still poorly understood.
-Ellis et al 2015 find host switching is more common in avian haemosporidians including avian malaria organisms.
-They find secondary importance goes to adaptation to whatever host populations are locally available.
+Although new epidemics are expected to be driven by speciation events, the real situation is still poorly understood.
+Host switching is more common in avian haemosporidians, including avian malaria organisms.
+Adaptation to whatever host populations are locally available seems to be of secondary importance.